rebelsky/csc151/handouts/faq.md

 > I really love programming in C.  It's efficient, it requires understanding of the machine, and it's concise.

 > I love programming in Scheme about as much.
 I don't think I've ever seen beautiful C code, but I can say that some Scheme code that one could really call beautiful.
 (Okay, I think lots of map-reduce is beautiful.)
+I play around a lot with the Mediascript code just for fun.

 > But when I need a quick text manipulation program, I hack it out in Perl.